-The class teacher will arrange for pupils to meet informally at least once a week via 'Google Meet'.
-We encourage all pupils working at home to attend this live meeting.
+We encourage all pupils working at home to attend these live sessions.
 We understand family circumstances vary and therefore attendance may not always be possible.
-Pupils who are unable to attend the live meeting should access the Remote Curriculum page where they will find a weekly message from the teacher and a timetable of lessons for the week.
+Pupils who are unable to attend a live meeting should access the Remote Curriculum page where they will find a weekly message from the teacher and a timetable of lessons for the week.

-We anticipate that Google Meet sessions will be no more than 15 minutes.
-This will vary depending on the age of pupils.
-Google Meet sessions will occur at least once a week provided that staffing levels remain stable.
+The length of the sessions will vary depending on the age of pupils and the purpose of the session.
+Google Meet sessions will occur as planned provided that staffing levels and access to technology remain stable.